CRCAH doctoral candidate

 Susan Walter originally qualified as an Agricultural Scientist, and worked in the fields of Quality Assurance and Technical Management in horticulture and organic waste-management.
 After researching and writing up family history as a hobby, this expanded into an interest in local history through a desire to know more about her home landscape.
 This involved joining Malmsbury Historical Society, 86 km north-west of Melbourne, in 2002 and later taking on the challenge of managing their research services in 2006.
 After researching and writing local Malmsbury history on a voluntary basis, she is currently combining her passions for natural landscapes, science and researching land use history in a PhD thesis entitled Malmsbury Bluestone and Quarries: Finding Holes in History and Heritage.

-This has subsequently led to an interest the history and heritage of buildings stones in Australia and overseas, the social and labor history of stonemasons and quarrymen and researching historic quarry sites.
+This has subsequently led to an interest the history and heritage of buildings stones in Australia and overseas, the social and labour history of stonemasons and quarrymen and researching historic quarry sites.

 The elongated dog kennel: 150th anniversary of Malmsbury Mechanics' Institute.
 Malmsbury Historical Society Inc., 2012 (Recipient of Commendation Award, 2012 Victorian Community History Awards).